castle-engine/castle-engine/tools/internal/generate-persistent-vectors/README.md

 - Can be saved/loaded using standard Lazarus/Delphi serialization (lfm, dfm) (Not yet working, a published TPersistent is not saved automatically in LFM.
-  In the future, possibly we will upgrade them to TComponent, or we will save a JSON serialization of TCastleControlBase.Controls in LFM, or we will figure out a way to serialize a bare TPersistent in LFM.)
+  In the future, possibly we will upgrade them to TComponent, or we will save a JSON serialization of TCastleControl.Controls in LFM, or we will figure out a way to serialize a bare TPersistent in LFM.)

 - Can be edited in Castle Game Engine Editor,